OpenADS Wire Protocol — v1.0.0-rc25

 • A peer-closed connection mid-frame is treated as AE_INTERNAL_ERROR 5000 with message peer closed connection — the wire layer bubbles this up via recv_exact.

-• AE_FUNCTION_NOT_AVAILABLE 5004 from Connect means the URI scheme isn’t supported (e.g. tls:// until v0.4.0).
+• AE_FUNCTION_NOT_AVAILABLE 5004 from Connect means the URI scheme isn’t supported, or the server was built without the matching transport (rare since TLS shipped in v0.4.0).

 8. Reference impls